seedhartha/reone/README.md

 Specify a game path to run the game, e.g. `reone --game C:\swkotor`

 Controls:
-* Use WASD keys to move around
+* Use WASD and ZC keys to move around
-* Click on doors to open them
+* Left click to interact with an object
+* Use V key to switch the camera type
+* Use "-" and "+" keys to adjust the game speed

+## Multiplayer

+reone supports multiplayer.
+See [this](https://github.com/seedhartha/reone/wiki/Multiplayer) page for an overview of the multiplayer mode.

 ## Configuration

 reone can be configured from either a command line or a configuration file.
 Configuration file, named "reone.cfg", must be located in the current directory.
-See complete list of options [here](https://github.com/seedhartha/reone/wiki/Program-options).
+See a complete list of options [here](https://github.com/seedhartha/reone/wiki/Program-options).

 ## Contribution

 reone is open to potential contributors.
 Contact me at <vkremianskii@gmail.com> if you're interested in taking a particular task from the [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap).
-For an overview of the project architecture, take a look at the [development](https://github.com/seedhartha/reone/wiki/Development) page in the Wiki.
+For an overview of the project architecture and other developer resources, visit the [development](https://github.com/seedhartha/reone/wiki/Development) page in the Wiki.

 ## Similar Projects